-Section 42(m)(1)(B)(iii) of the Code mandates that state housing credit agencies monitor all placed-in-service tax credit projects for compliance with the provisions of Section 42.
+Section 42(m)(1)(B)(iii) of the Code mandates that state housing credit agencies monitor all placed-inservice tax credit projects for compliance with the provisions of Section 42.
 The Code also mandates that the IRS be notified by the state housing credit agencies of any instance of noncompliance.
 The State Credit program also requires that CHFA monitor compliance with the Colorado Act.
-CHFA will also monitor for compliance with LURA provisions that contain any additional owner commitments made to secure points in the project selection process, e.g., additional low income units or an extended low income use period.
-CHFA has assembled and will make available to project owners a Compliance Manual (available on the CHFA website) explaining the LIHTC monitoring process in detail.
-All owner representatives and their management agent representatives will be required to successfully complete a compliance training session conducted or approved by CHFA prior to the release of IRS Form 8609 for Federal Credits or the Allocation Certificate for State Credits.
+CHFA will also monitor for compliance with LURA provisions that contain any additional owner commitments made to secure points in the project selection process, e.g., additional low-income units or an extended low-income use period.
+CHFA has assembled and will make available to project owners a Compliance Manual (www.chfainfo.com/arh/asset/Pages/lihtc-compliance.aspx) explaining the LIHTC monitoring process in detail.
+All owner representatives, their management agent representatives, onsite staff, and any other staff involved in qualifying households will be required to successfully complete a compliance training session conducted or approved by CHFA prior to the release of IRS Form 8609 for Federal Credits or the Allocation Certificate for State Credits.